ABOUT THE ARTIST

 I am Reuben Miller.
 I grew up in South Africa, and later lived in Israel, the UK, and New York.
 I currently reside in Lakewood, New Jersey with my wife and children.

-Thelma Yellin High School, Tel Aviv
+Thelma Yellin School for the Arts, Tel Aviv

 University of the Witwatersrand, South Africa

 Galleries & Shows: